What is SEND Futures Richmond?

 SEND Futures Richmond is the name for the ongoing work to transform the way in which support for children and young people with special educational needs and disabilities (SEND) is provided in Richmond.

-We know that services for children and young people with SEND are chronically underfunded by central government.
-Councils across the country are struggling to meet the growing gap between local need for services and the inadequate funding provided by government.
-In Richmond, this gap will reach £12 million by 2021-22 unless we collectively take action.
+In Richmond, the gap between the funding provided for SEND services by central government and the cost of delivering these services will have reached £18m by April 2021.
 Richmond Council, Achieving for Children and local schools have been lobbying government for fair funding for the last two years - and you can add your voice to the campaign by visiting this page:

 While the campaign for fair funding continues, SEND Futures aims to bring together everyone with an interest in SEND services - parents and carers, children and young people, schools, charities and community groups, health providers, Achieving for Children and the Council - to make the best possible use of the resources available to us.

 Please make sure you read the feedback in You said, we did.

 We are using your feedback to develop a SEND Futures Plan for Richmond, which will be jointly owned by all organisations which deliver or commission services for children and young people with SEND.
 Then visit the page below to find out all the ways you can continue to be involved: